Riley Greene Player Props: Tigers vs. Royals

-After batting .294 with a double, a triple, a home run, five walks and two RBI in his past 10 games, Riley Greene and the Detroit Tigers face the Kansas City Royals (who will hand the ball to Daniel Lynch) at 8:10 PM ET on Tuesday.
+On Wednesday, Riley Greene (.290 batting average in his past 10 games, with a triple, a home run, five walks and two RBI) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Ryan Yarbrough.
+First pitch is at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Royals.
+He had a hitless performance in his previous game (0-for-2) against the Royals.

 Riley Greene Game Info & Props vs. the Royals